waikato-datamining/paddleclas/2.6.0_cuda11.8/README.md

 For lists, you can use `[X]` with X being the 0-based index.
 Otherwise, the name of the YAML value is used.
 Value lists use commas to separate their values. int/float/str/list types are supported.

+## Troubleshooting

+* `train_mode: progressive` - does not seem to exist and generates the following error message: `UnboundLocalError: cannot access local variable 'cur_magnitude' where it is not associated with a value`.
+  Simply comment out that parameter.